alfredomartinezjr/wosostats/resources/definitions.md

 **Punched to safety** - `punched.to.safety`

+Punching a ball out of bounds counts as "to safety."

 **Punched to danger** - `punched.to.danger`

 When a goalkeeper punches the ball away, but close to the goal and at the feet of an opponent ready to make a play on the ball.

 **Dropped** - `dropped`